Zoos and Discovery Centers

 At the Smithsonian Environmental Research Center in Edgewater, explore the Java History Trail or take a guided canoe excursion along Muddy Creek.
 SERC offers K-12 and adult educational programs in many research areas including water quality, toxic chemicals, fisheries and land use.

-The Delmarva Discovery Center in Pocomoke City hosts a variety of daily educational events such as Critter Corner, Fish Feed and Dive Dialogue where kids learn to experience animal communication in the underwater world and see Scorchy, a diamond backed terrapin and who moonlights as the Center’s resident blogger.
+The Delmarva Discovery Museum in Pocomoke City hosts a variety of daily educational events such as Critter Corner, Fish Feed and Dive Dialogue where kids learn to experience animal communication in the underwater world and see Scorchy, a diamond backed terrapin and who moonlights as the Center’s resident blogger.

 In Laurel, uncover Maryland’s prehistoric past at Dinosaur Park where fossils from 144 to 65 million years ago are featured and spend time with paleontologists on-site to interpret fossil deposits.